ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter30.md

 At first glance, Jiāng Chéng failed to notice it, because GūsūLán clothes on Wèi WúXiàn were really eye-catching.

-Only then, after Jīn Líng’s remark, did he realise that Wèi WúXiàn’s appearance had become more like his former one.
+Only after Jīn Líng’s remark did he realise that Wèi WúXiàn’s appearance had become more like his former one.

 Also, it turned out to be the face that was engraved deeply in Jiāng Chéng’s memory.